Model for Future: Park, Paths, School, Community

 “I think you’ll see this type of development as a model going forward,” he said.

 PHOTO: Diamond Head Development founder and general manager Jason Wood, taking in the views from the site of his upcoming Skyridge development.
 Photo submitted by Mike Chouinard.
+See the Squamish condos for sale, Squamish duplex for sale, and townhomes for sale Squamish!

 @ Copyright 2016 Squamish Chief